-Feast of the Dedication of St. John Lateran Basilica
+Feast of the Dedication of the Lateran Basilica

 Other Titles: Dedication of St. John Lateran

-Today the Church celebrates the feast of the Dedication of the Lateran Basilica in Rome.
-The Basilica of St. John Lateran is the cathedral of Rome.
-This is not St. Peter's, but it is the Pope's cathedral.
-Also called the Church of Holy Savior or the Church of St. John Baptist, it was the baptism church of ancient Rome.
-It was built in the time of Constantine and was consecrated by Pope Sylvester in 324.
-This feast became a universal celebration in honor of the basilica called "the mother and mistress of all churches of Rome and the world" (omnium urbis et orbis ecclesiarum mater et caput) as a sign of love for and union with the See of Peter.
+Today the Church celebrates the Feast of the Dedication of the Lateran Basilica in Rome, the oldest and highest ranking of the four major basilicas in Rome.
+The Basilica of St. John Lateran is the cathedral of the diocese of Rome, the official ecclesiastical seat of the Holy Father, the Bishop of Rome, not St. Peter's Basilica as so many mistakenly believe.
+The Basilica is also called the Church of Holy Savior or the Church of St. John Baptist.
+In ancient Rome this was the church where everyone was baptized.
+It the oldest church in the West, built in the time of Constantine and was consecrated by Pope Sylvester in 324.
+This feast became a universal celebration in honor of the archbasilica, the ecclesiastical mother church, called "the mother and mistress of all churches of Rome and the world" (omnium urbis et orbis ecclesiarum mater et caput), as a sign of love for and union with the See of Peter.

 The Temple of Stones is a Symbol of the Living Church

 Today the liturgy celebrates the dedication of the Lateran Basilica, called “mother and head of all the churches of the city and the world.”
 In fact, this basilica was the first to be built after Emperor Constantine’s edict, in 313, granted Christians freedom to practice their religion.